Adaptive Multi-Subspace Representation Steering for Attribute Alignment in Large Language Models: Related Work

-\textbf{Activation Steering Methods.} Activation steering aims to adjust activations in specific layers or neurons to guide the model's output towards desired attributes, without modifying its parameters~\citep{im2025unified}.
-Various approaches have been developed recently \citep{NEURIPS2024_58cbe393,bayat2025steering,oozeer2025beyond}.
-For example, Contrastive Activation Addition (CAA)~\citep{rimsky-etal-2024-steering} computes steering vectors by averaging activation differences between positive and negative examples, which are then added to token positions during inference to control model behavior.
-Inference-Time Intervention (ITI)~\citep{NEURIPS2023_81b83900} shifts model activations during inference along predefined directions across attention heads, improving the truthfulness of LLMs.
-ACT~\citep{wang2025adaptive} trains multiple steering probes on different steering vectors determined by clustering, obtaining steering vectors for different steering patterns.
-MAT-Steer uses orthogonal constraints to train activation steering vectors, thereby reducing conflicts between steering directions for different attributes \citep{nguyen2025multi}.
+\textbf{Activation Steering Methods.} Activation steering guides model behavior by adjusting internal activations without modifying parameters~\citep{im2025unified}.
+Early approaches like CAA~\citep{rimsky-etal-2024-steering} and ITI~\citep{NEURIPS2023_81b83900} rely on static vectors derived from contrastive pairs or specific attention heads.
+While recent works like ACT~\citep{wang2025adaptive} and MAT-Steer~\citep{nguyen2025multi} incorporate clustering or orthogonal constraints to handle multiple patterns, they primarily focus on individual attributes or simple vector combinations.
 However, previous methods primarily address steering for individual attributes or rely on simple combinations of steering vectors.
 To solve these limitations, we focus on mitigating interference and optimizing composability across multiple attributes.

-\textbf{Representation Fine-Tuning Methods.} In these methods, models will be steered through representation editing.
-Unlike methods that apply one-rank steering vectors, these approaches extend it by using higher-rank matrices and enhance the expressive power of steering vectors, allowing for richer control over model behavior~\citep{NEURIPS2024_75008a0f}.
-Localized Fine-Tuning (LoFIT)~\citep{yin2024lofitlocalizedfinetuningllm} identifies critical attention heads for a task and trains offset vectors to modify their hidden representations, offering targeted adjustments.
-Compositional Subspace Representation Fine-Tuning (CS-ReFT)~\citep{zhou2025compositionalsubspacerepresentationfinetuning} advances this by learning orthonormal subspace transformations for distinct skills, composed via a lightweight router, isolating edits in the hidden state to minimize cross-task interference.
+\textbf{Representation Fine-Tuning Methods.} Unlike single-vector steering, representation fine-tuning learns higher-rank transformations to enhance control expressivity~\citep{wu2024reft}.
+Methods such as LoFIT~\citep{yin2024lofitlocalizedfinetuningllm} offer targeted adjustments by modifying critical attention heads.
+More recently, CS-ReFT~\citep{zhou2025compositionalsubspacerepresentationfinetuning} advanced this by learning orthonormal subspaces for distinct skills composed via a router.
+However, while CS-ReFT emphasizes task isolation via routing, our approach focuses on the adaptive integration of attribute-specific subspaces.
 Unlike previous methods that train steering functions in the same space, we aim to develop representation fine-tuning methods to tune different attribute-specific subspaces and achieve the adaptive integration of multiple attribute steering spaces.
+See more details in Appendix \ref{app:related_work}.